 It’s time for a re-think of how you train and what else you can do to keep your employees psychologically safe.

-The Tap into Safety online and mobile-friendly platform is rapidly expanding their comprehensive mental health training to add six new micro-learning modules that will be available over the next three weeks to include:
+The Tap into Safety online and mobile-friendly platform has comprehensive mental health training with seven new micro-learning modules to help you manage through COVID-19 and beyond:

 - COVID-19 and Your Workplace